Chamal1120/chace/README.md

 ### Inspiration

 The idea is heavily inspired by ThePrimeagen's new approach to AI-assisted coding.
-While his implementation is built with Lua integrating Opencode (not yet open-sourced), CHACE takes a different architectural approach: built as a standalone Rust binary that operates independently and can be integrated into any editor through plugins.
-This design ensures CHACE is editor-agnostic, lightweight, and easy to extend to other development environments.
+While his implementation is built with Lua and requires Opencode to work (not yet open-sourced), I took a different architectural approach: built as a standalone Rust binary that operates independently and can be integrated into any editor through plugins.
+This design ensures the core application to be editor-agnostic, lightweight, and easy to extend to other development environments.

 ## Architecture